Compare quotes from our trusted insurance partners:

 Start a quote to see how much you can save and buy online in minutes.

-How much does business insurance for the self-employed cost?
+How much does self-employed business insurance cost?

 The average cost of business insurance for business owners is $41 per month* with BizCover.
 However, the cost of your policies will depend on different factors, such as the services you provide and the size of your business.